 In the second step in the selection process (the RFP Process), the Trustees focus on the selection of the firm with team members that are most suited to the project.
-The RFP process includes one hour meetings and an interview with each short-listed proposer.
-The University runs the first half hour of the meeting by: focusing on the Collaborative Design-Build (CDB) process, providing project specific information, and answering questions.
-The Proposer runs the second half hour of the meeting, which focuses on schedule, budget and design direction.
-The Trustees' role in this second half hour of the meeting is to provide information as necessary and allow for changes to the Final RFP.
+The RFP process includes an individual pre-proposal meeting with each short-listed proposer.
+The University runs the first half hour meeting by: focusing on the Collaborative Design-Build (CDB) process, providing project specific information, and review the RFP in framework and detail.
+The Proposer runs the second half hour, which focuses on questions, clarifications and proposed changes to the RFP.
+The Trustees' role in this second hour meeting is to provide information as necessary and allow for changes to the Final RFP.

 After these meetings the Trustees issue the Final RFP to the proposers; each Proposer is required to adhere to all of the Trustees' requirements of this Final RFP.
+There will be a separate interview with each of the proposers after the submission of the proposals to the RFP.
 The Trustees will then conduct and score the interviews, after which the Trustees will select the highest scoring Proposer who will become the Design-Builder.